chainwayxyz/citrea-docs/developer-documentation/bitcoin-appchain/deploy-an-l3-using-celestia.md

 * [Git](https://git-scm.com/)
 * [Go](https://go.dev)

-We recommend to open a separate folder in your filesystem for the rest of this guide.
+We recommend opening a separate folder in your filesystem for the rest of this guide.

 {% hint style="success" %}
 Appchains require strong hardware to function properly.
 For demo purposes, we used a machine with **AMD EPYC 9124 @ 3.71GHz** and **128 GB of RAM**.